 The Great Northern Peninsula is a magical place where many natural treasures are ever present.
 We are home to the Viking Settlement a World UNESCO site in L’Anse aux Meadows It is the very place where the world came full circle – an event more than 100,000 years in the making.
 It is also home to Gros Morne National Park, the Grenfell Legacy, a community of 50 centuries, the French Shore, economuseums, ecological reserves, destination trails, giant icebergs, whales, pristine waters for fishing, hunting and full of unique experiences.
 We have a strong business community that caters to tourism and hospitality industries.

 We are also home of the mighty caribou.
 Almost every trek I make on Route 430 between my home to the Northern Peninsula East or North to St. Anthony and surrounding area I am greeted by a herd of caribou at the St. Anthony airport.

 If you have never had the opportunity to see this majestic animal, I encourage you to make the trek up the Great Northern Peninsula and stay awhile, we have weeks of adventure awaiting.

 Christopher Mitchelmore, MHA (The Straits-Wheite Bay North

-Posted on January 13, 2015, in Business, Community Economic Development, French Shore, Heritage, Landscapes/Geography and tagged Caribou, fishing, Great Northern Peninsula, Grenfell, Gros Morne National Park, Hunting, nature, Vikings, wildlife.
+Posted on January 13, 2015, in Business, Community Economic Development, Cultural Experiences, Nature, Tourism and tagged Caribou, fishing, Great Northern Peninsula, Grenfell, Gros Morne National Park, Hunting, Nature, Vikings, wildlife.
 Bookmark the permalink.
 Leave a comment.